 Through Eleison and AVN, Eric has worked closely with leaders involved in the South Sudan peace process, helped reshape the way the Obama administration talked about poverty/wages, and played a key role in finally ensuring the victims of the 1998 US embassy bombings received financial support.

 Eric has always believed that the best way to persuade and mobilize people is to understand them and that their values and behavior are the best predictors of their beliefs and actions.
 Over the past eight years as most Democrats were focused on defining voters by the way they were born, Eric directed Eleison’s effort to leverage the billions of values and behavioral data points Eleison has generated through its many campaigns into predictive computer models able to identify which messages and values are most likely to persuade or mobilize voters to action.

-He was born in Durham, NC and grew up in south Florida.
-He graduated with honors from Davidson College and received a Master of Divinity and a Master of Public Policy from Duke University.
-Eric has served for five years in the parish, and lives in northern VA with his wife and high school sweetheart, Julie, their son, Beckett, and daughter, Lowell.
+Eric was born in Durham, NC and grew up in south Florida.
+He graduated from Davidson College where he was football MVP, and he received a Master of Divinity and a Master of Public Policy from Duke University.
+Eric served for five years in the parish, and as an aide to Senator Ted Kennedy on the Health Committee and for Rep. David Price doing budget, homeland security appropriations, and faith work.
+He lives in northern VA with his wife and high school sweetheart, Julie, their son, Beckett, and daughter, Lowell.